Family Law Practices

-Protecting Yourself from Domestic Abuse in VirginiaThe worst thing you can do when you are the victim of domestic violence is to stay silent.
+Protecting Yourself from Domestic Abuse in VirginiaThe worst thing you can do when you are a victim of domestic violence is to stay silent.
 Physical violence and threats to your safety can warrant the issuing of a protective order.
 We at Curran Moher Weis are well versed in the legal proceedings regarding protective orders and will help you navigate the complicated decisions you need to make.

 Protective Orders in the Commonwealth of Virginia and Legal Counsel:A magistrate or judge can issue an order to protect a person from violence or threatening behavior by another person within the same household.
 There are three different types of protective orders in the Commonwealth of Virginia.
 The primary goal of any Virginia protective order is to administer a legal means of stopping the abuse and provide protection for the victim(s) in terms of limiting contact with the alleged abuser.
 Each order escalates both the amount of time the order is in place and the magnitude of legal refuge for the victim(s).
-Understanding your legal rights as a victim of abuse is vital to obtaining the most appropriate court ordered protection.
+Understanding your legal rights as a victim of abuse is vital to obtaining the most appropriate court-ordered protection.
 The information below is a brief overview of protective orders.
 The penalties of domestic violence will have a direct impact on any divorce proceedings in Virginia.

 - Emergency Protective Order: An emergency protective order is issued when the abuse is first reported and is in effect for 72 hours.